Eucalyptus petraea

+Description

-DescriptionEucalyptus petraea is a mallee or small tree that typically grows to a height of 5 m and forms a lignotuber.
+Eucalyptus petraea is a mallee or small tree that typically grows to a height of 5 m and forms a lignotuber.
 It has thin, ribbony to flaky or fibrous bark on the lowest 1-2 m of the trunk, smooth greyish bark above.
 Young plants and coppice regrowth have lance-shaped leaves that are 65-90 mm long and 20-35 mm wide.
 Adult leaves are the same shade of glossy green on both sides, lance-shaped, 80-145 mm long and 15-35 mm wide, tapering to a petiole 15-35 mm long.
 The flower buds are arranged on the ends of branchlets in groups of seven on a branched peduncle 7-22 mm long, the individual buds on pedicels 3-7 mm long.
 Mature buds are oval, 6-9 mm long and 4-7 mm wide with a blunt, conical operculum.
 Flowering occurs from January to February and from August to September and the flowers are creamy white.
 The fruit is a woody, conical capsule 4-10 mm long and 5-10 mm wide with the valves below rim level.